HLOverflow/PortTunnelingExplained/Metasploit/Readme.md

-# Metasploit Tunneling for exploitation
+# Metasploit Port Tunneling for exploitation

 ## Scenario 1:
 - The service of my target machine (10.10.1.10) is serving only at lo interface at 127.0.0.1:3306.
 It does not serve at 0.0.0.0:3306.